-Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if you need to configure the router settings between the client and the device.
-You might need to increase the TTL (Time To Live) value.
-No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.
+rouchs with streaming st H.264 only ble by local Check if your router supports multicasting, or if you need to configure the router settings between the client and the device.
+You might need to increase the TTL (Time To Live) value. ticast H.264 ed in the client Check with your network administrator that the multicast addresses used by the Axis device are valid for your network.
 Check with your network administrator to see if there is a firewall that prevents viewing.
-Poor rendering of H.264 images Ensure that your graphics card uses the latest driver.
-You can usually download the latest drivers from the manufacturer's website.
-Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
+Poor rei images ndering of H.264 Ensure that your graphics card uses the latest driver.
+You can usually download the latest drivers from the manufacturer's website. aturation is It in H.264 and JPEG Modify the settings for your graphics adapter.
 Go to the adapter's documentation for more information.